mozilla/readability/CODE_OF_CONDUCT.md

 [Mozilla Community Participation Guidelines](https://www.mozilla.org/about/governance/policies/participation/).

 ## How to Report
-For more information on how to report violations of the Community Participation Guidelines, please read our '[How to Report](https://www.mozilla.org/about/governance/policies/participation/reporting/)' page.
+For more information on how to report violations of the Community Participation Guidelines, please read our '[How to Report](https://www.mozilla.org/about/governance/policies/participation/reporting/https://www.mozilla.org/about/governance/policies/participation/reporting/)https://www.mozilla.org/about/governance/policies/participation/reporting/)' page.
+/*
+    Only instantiate Readability  if we suspect
+    the `parse()` method will produce a meaningful result.
+*/
+if (isProbablyReaderable(document)) {
+    let article = new Readability(document).parse();
+}
 <!--
 ## Project Specific Etiquette